leapdragon/GACD-Week3-Project/CodeBook.md

 The file is sorted first by subject and then by activity.

 THE MEANINGS OF EACH VARIABLE ARE OUTLINED BELOW.
+NOTE THAT ALL INPUT DATA IS NORMALIZED WITH RANGE [-1,1] MEANING THAT THEY ARE UNITLESS:

 Variable Name | Original Variable (features.txt) | Description
 ------------- | ------------- | -------------